JoshOrndorff/recipes/text/3-entrees/basic-token.md

 }
 ```

+## Don't Panic!

-Here we notice the peculiar syntax of `.expect`.
-Because you must never panic in a runtime function, it is considered good style to use the `expect` method and provide a proof of why the panic will never happen.
+When adding the incoming balance, notice the peculiar `.expect` method.
+In a Substrate runtime, **you must never panic**.
+To encourage careful thinking about your code, you use the `.expect` method and provide a proof of why the potential panic will never happen.